ChicagoHAI/CLEAR-evaluator/README.md

 ## Data Requirements
 - **Generated reports (`--gen-reports`)**: CSV with at least `study_id` and `report` columns.
 The `report` field should include both FINDINGS and IMPRESSION sections.
 - **Reference reports (`--gt-reports`, optional)**: CSV with the same schema as generated reports.
 When supplied, the pipeline will derive ground-truth labels and features from the reference run.
-- **Ground-truth labels**: Expected in CLEAR format using `0` (negative), `1` (positive), `-1` (unclear).
-When not provided explicitly, the reference run will be converted into a CSV and reused downstream.
-- **Ground-truth features**: JSON/CSV following the templates in `feature/configs/prompts.py`.
-Place the file alongside your report CSV and point the evaluator to it when invoking the feature evaluation script directly.

 ## Configuring Models
 Model definitions live in `label/configs/models.py` and `feature/configs/models.py`.